daveredrum/Pointnet2.ScanNet/README.md

 # Pointnet2.ScanNet
-PointNet++ Semantic Segmentation on ScanNet with CUDA acceleration
+PointNet++ Semantic Segmentation on ScanNet in PyTorch with CUDA acceleration

 ## Installation
 ### Requirements